What is Palliative Care?

 Accessing Palliative Care Services

 You may contact the palliative care team yourself or have your physician or nurse call on your behalf.
-For more information or to request a referral for service, please call 201-447-8413 and ask for:
+For more information or to request a referral for service, please call 201-447-8413 and ask for a palliative care representative.

 From a hospital phone, call extension 8413.